El Show de las 12: Music

 El Show de las 12 was known for its live music performances.
 Every day the show would kickoff with a live performance from an up and coming musical act.
-Many iconic Puerto Rican and International musicians had their first televised performance on El Show de las 12 including El Gran Combo de Puerto Rico, Marc Anthony, Menudo, Conjunto Quisqueya, Chayanne, Raphael, Julio Iglesias, among others.
+Many Puerto Rican and International musicians had their first televised performance on El Show de las 12 including El Gran Combo de Puerto Rico, Marc Anthony, Menudo, Conjunto Quisqueya, Chayanne, Raphael, Julio Iglesias, among others.
 Throughout its run El Show de las 12 became a pivotal platform to launch music stars in Puerto Rico and for those Latino stars to breakthrough in the United States.

 Comedy

-Just as it helped launch the careers of countless music stars, El Show de las 12 was also significant in helping many Puerto Rican comedians breakthrough.
+Just as it helped launch the careers of music stars, El Show de las 12 was also significant in helping many Puerto Rican comedians breakthrough.
 When there wasn't music playing, comedians would be performing skits and recurring segments on the show.
-El Show de las 12 was the starting ground for legendary Puerto Rican comedians such as Awilda Carbia, Shorty Castro, Otilio Warrington, Luis Antonio Cosme, Ángela Meyer, Raulito Carbonell, among others.
+El Show de las 12 was the starting ground for Puerto Rican comedians such as Awilda Carbia, Shorty Castro, Otilio Warrington, Luis Antonio Cosme, Ángela Meyer, Raulito Carbonell, among others.